How to Disable YouTube Shorts: Expert Guide (2026)

 - Select ‘Not Interested’

 Consistently marking Shorts as ‘Not Interested’ helps train the algorithm to show fewer Shorts over time.
+When we tested this approach across multiple devices, it noticeably reduced Shorts visibility over a couple of weeks.
 If you’re having trouble with the YouTube app on Android, check out our guide on fixing YouTube not working on Android.

 - Visit your browser’s extension store